Andrew Denton's Interview

-Andrew Denton's Interview (also stylised as "interview") was an Australian talk show hosted by Andrew Denton and broadcast on the Seven Network from 17 April 2018.
+Andrew Denton's Interview (also stylised as "interview") is an Australian talk show hosted by Andrew Denton and broadcast on the Seven Network from 17 April 2018.
 The series saw Denton sit down with celebrities and other notable individuals.

 Following the conclusion of the second season, it was the decision of the team not to return for a third season.